jveillet/jk-demainilpleut/README.md

 $ docker-compose build
 # Run the tasks to build the CSS and JS
 $ docker-compose run --rm web gulp build
-# Lint the CSS (required before commiting any CSS change).
+# Lint the CSS and JS (required before commiting any CSS and/or JS updates).
-$ docker-compose run --rm web gulp lint:css
+$ docker-compose run --rm web gulp lint
 # Launch the Jekyll build and start the server
 $ docker-compose up
 # (or)